HichemBKL07/WorldCupTracker/README.md

 Navigate through a comprehensive FIFA World Cup database covering tournaments from 1930 to 2022.
 This project was developed as part of the **'Banques de Données' course** at UMons.

 ## Disclaimer
-The website might not be visually perfect or professionally designed—this is our very first website!
-So please don't be too harsh in your judgments. 😊
+The website might not be visually perfect or professionally designed—this is our very first website

 ## Team Members and Contributions
 This project was a collaborative effort by three team members: